The Essential Guide to Commercial Plumbing Valves

 Ball valves are a valuable piece of equipment for plumbing systems that have many advantages, including:

-Durability: Lever ball valves are reliable and durable and can last for a long time.
+• Durability: Lever ball valves are reliable, durable, and can last for a long time.

-Easy to use: Lever ball valves are quick to operate, with a ¼ turn handle that’s easy to use for emergency stop or release valves.
+• Easy to use: Lever ball valves are quick to operate, with a ¼ turn action that’s easy to use for emergency stop or release valves.

 However, ball valves are less effective at accurately controlling specific flow rates than other valve types, and while ball valves are effective at isolating water flow, they shouldn’t be used for throttling fluids or gases.
 Doing so can cause the valve to fail, leading to costly repairs of a failed plumbing system and business downtime.